A close-up photograph of two people holding each other hands. One of the people appears to be on a wheelchair, the other has a wrist brace.

 Design Example: Responsive Web Design

 Responsive Web Design is a web design approach coined by web designer and developer Ethan Marcotte in 2011.
-This approach enables designers to create websites that are robust, accessible in and optimized to different browsers and screen sizes.
+This approach enables designers to create websites that are robust, accessible and optimized for different browsers and screen sizes.

 Responsive Web Design is an approach to creating websites for different browsers and screen sizes.